Soccer in St. Louis: AC St. Louis (NASL) (2010)

 Cooper also founded the AC St. Louis, which played its only season in 2010 in the NASL Conference of the temporary Division II Pro League.
 Wearing green, white, and yellow, A.C.
 St. Louis also played its home games at the Anheuser-Busch Soccer Park.
 Its first coach was Claude Anelka, the older brother of French international striker Nicolas Anelka, who was replaced by Dale Schilly midway through the season as a consequence of the same ownership issues that doomed the Athletica.
 The club planned to join the new North American Soccer League in the 2011 season, but folded in January 2011 after USSF stopped backing the team's finances and new owners were not found.

 Saint Louis Football Club (USL) (2015–2020)

 In May 2014, the Division III USL Pro league (now the Division II USL Championship) announced that an expansion franchise would begin play in the 2015 season at the St. Louis Soccer Park in Fenton.

-Current and future professional teams
+Current professional teams

 St. Louis Ambush (MISL/MASL, 2013–)

 The St. Louis Ambush is a professional indoor soccer team based in St. Charles, Missouri.
 The second team to use this name, the Ambush joined the Major Indoor Soccer League in 2013.
 In the 2013–14 season, their only season as members of the MISL, the Ambush posted 4–16 record.
 After the season, the team announced that it would leave the MISL, along with five other teams, to join the MASL.